HydJing/hydjing.github.io/about.md

 ## Briefly Introduce Myself

 Hi, I'm Wei Jing.
 I am a web developer who living in New Zealand.
 I have a keen interest in technology.
-I graduated from [AUT](http://www.aut.ac.nz/) and currently work as junior web developer at an e-commerce company.
+I graduated from [AUT](http://www.aut.ac.nz/) and currently work as web developer at an e-commerce company.
 My career goal is to be a **full stack web developer**.

 ## Why build this website